Quick Summary

 Who Benefited?

 Around one million Australians benefited from these changes.
-The changes applied to all types of student loans, including HECS-HELP, FEE-HELP, VET Student Loans, Australian Apprenticeship Support Loans, Student Start-up Loans, and the Student Financial Supplement Scheme.
+The changes applied to all types of student loans, including HECS-HELP, FEE-HELP, VET Student Loans, Australian Apprenticeship Support Loans, and Student Start-up Loans.
 Around 70% of people repaying a HELP debt are 35 or younger, so this particularly helped younger Australians during a critical time for saving and major life decisions.

 Key Takeaways